theupdateframework/pep-on-pypi-with-tuf/README.rst

 latest working set.
 (Recall that project transaction processes continuously inform the snapshot process about the latest delegated metadata in a concurrency-safe manner.
-The snapshot process will actually sign for a copy of the latest working set while the actual latest working set in memory will be updated with information continuously communicated by project transaction processes.)
-Next, the snapshot process MUST generate and sign new *timestamp* metadata that will vouch for the *snapshot* metadata generated in the previous step.
+The snapshot process will actually sign for a copy of the latest working set while the latest working set in memory will be updated with information that is continuously communicated by the project transaction processes.)
+The snapshot process MUST generate and sign new *timestamp* metadata that will vouch for the *snapshot* metadata generated in the previous step.
 Finally, the snapshot process MUST add new *timestamp* and *snapshot* metadata representing the latest snapshot.